 Books that check out are on the 2nd floor of the library.

-You'll find government and law in this Dewey Decimal area:
+You'll find health and medical books in this Dewey Decimal area:

 Reference books are on the 1st floor of the library.
-These include specialized encyclopedias which are often good starting points for research.
-Here are some examples of reference books:
+These include medical dictionaries, drug books, encyclopedias and handbooks.
+Here are some examples:

 Information Sources for